 And while extroverts might find being alone draining, I think they still might benefit from sometimes seeking out such times rather than always avoiding them.
 While doing so might cost them energy, it may also return something of value.

 Another thing I hear is people asking the question what would “make you happy.”
 “What are your goals in life?”
 A frequent view is that life is a path towards some hoped for reward.
-A common image in America is the one of working hard—perhaps at a less-than-loved job—in order to enjoy your retirement years.
+A common image in America is the one of working hard — perhaps at a less-than-loved job — in order to enjoy their retirement years.

 Why endure a difficult path while you’re young hoping that your later years will be “golden.”
 For one thing, life can be unexpectedly short, and you may never see those golden years.
 For another, life is uncertain; pensions can take a serious financial beating as many of ours did in recent years, the world can change in unexpected ways.